biveeco/diversitywoman2013/_posts/speakers/2013-07-11-audra-bohannon.md

 ---
 layout: speaker
-date: 2013-07-11
+date: "2013-07-11 08:30"
 categories: speakers
 name: Audra Bohannon
-title: Senior Partner, Korn/Ferry International
+title: "Senior Partner, Korn/Ferry International"
 image: /assets/images/speakers/Bohannon_Audra.jpg
 published: true
 teaser: "Audra Bohannon is a Senior Partner in the Diversity, Inclusion and Talent Optimization practice for Korn/Ferry International, based in the Boston office.
 “Lead life by design, not by default” is the message that audiences take away from a presentation led by Ms. Bohannon."
-fb:
+fb: null
-tw:
+tw: null
-ww:
+ww: null
 ---

 Audra Bohannon is a Senior Partner in the Diversity, Inclusion and Talent Optimization practice for Korn/Ferry International, based in the Boston office.